-A question that every country’s tax system has to deal with is that of what tax rates to impose on individuals and companies.
-Each country must determine what is the optimal level of taxation to keep the government running smoothly while also not placing an excessive tax burden on people living there.
+A question that every country’s tax system must deal with is what tax rates to impose on individuals and companies.
+Each country must determine the optimal level of taxation to keep the government running smoothly while ensuring not placing an excessive tax burden on people living there.
 The Singaporean government has done likewise, and the tax rates it has imposed have appeared to have had a positive effect on the country and its economy.

-Personal income tax rates in Singapore are among the world’s most affordable, as can be seen when comparing the figures just mentioned with those of Singapore’s economic peers.
-According to the International Monetary Fund, the three countries which are closest to Singapore in terms of nominal GDP per capital are the United States, Denmark, and Australia.
+Personal income tax rate in Singapore is one of the most affordable personal income tax rates in the world.
+According to the International Monetary Fund, the three countries which are closest to Singapore in terms of nominal GDP per capita are the United States, Denmark, and Australia.
 In the United States, personal income tax rates range from 10% to 37%; in Australia, 0% to 45%; and in Denmark, 36% to 52.02%.
-As these rates are far higher than those of Singapore, Singapore’s attractive personal income tax rates may help bring in people from countries with similar average levels of personal income to live and work there.
+As these rates are higher than Singapore, Singapore’s attractive personal income tax rates may attract people from countries with similar average levels of personal income to live and work there.

 In Singapore, income tax is payable on income earned in the previous year.
 Income tax rates imposed on individuals are dependent on the individual’s tax residency status.
 An individual is treated as a tax resident for a year of assessment (YA) if the individual is either a Singapore citizen or a Singapore permanent resident who only takes temporary absences from the country.
 Foreigners who have stayed or worked in Singapore for 183 days or more in the previous YA are also considered to be Singapore tax residents.
 Resident individuals must pay tax on all their Singapore-sourced income as well as any foreign-sourced income remitted into Singapore.

 Singapore imposes progressive tax rates on its tax residents.
 A progressive resident tax rate means that the amount of income tax paid by each tax resident scales with how much income the resident earns.
-At the moment, the first S$20,000 of chargeable income earned by residents is not taxed, while the current highest personal income tax rate is 22%.
+To date, the first S$20,000 of chargeable income earned by residents is not taxed, while the current highest personal income tax rate is 22%.
 This 22% tax rate is imposed on tax residents who earn at least S$320,000 of chargeable income.